danielwestfall/eyeExercise/README.md

 ---
 Project is: _in progress_

-Project done to class specifications.
-I have added a character creation template to the project.
-Added other functions and features.
-See the Features section for details, and the the To-do list for planned improvements.
+Project was completed to class specifications.
+I have added a character creation template to the project and added other functions and features.
+See the Features section for details, and the to-do list for planned improvements.

 ## Inspiration
 ---